1,000+ Opportunities

 itok=Bo1XIMb1 Regional Director, Balkans & Deputy Managing Director, Transatlantic Trusts Former Deputy Regional Director, Balkan Program Officer, Balkan Trust for Democracy Office Manager and Program Officer, Balkan Trust for Democracy Senior Program Coordinator, Balkan Trust for Democracy Program Assistant, Balkan Trust for Democracy Kosovo-Serbia Professional Exchange Program

-Based on current listing details, eligibility includes: Civil society organizations in Western Balkan countries focused on democracy, good governance, rule of law, and EU integration.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Civil society organizations in Western Balkan countries focused on democracy, good governance, rule of law, and EU integration.
+Confirm the full requirements in the official notice before applying.